-The Contemplation by Design Summit is a campus-wide, multidisciplinary week of events.
+The Contemplation by Design Summit is a campus-wide, multidisciplinary series of events.

 Enjoy the power of the pause.

 Please click on the session titles for the full description, which are being updated when they become available.

 Below is the 2022 Summit Schedule.

 Free events will be offered Oct.
 9 - Nov.
 2, 2022, to further individual and community health and well-being, and creative excellence to serve the greater good in these unprecedented times.
 Contemplation By Design is a comprehensive, multidisciplinary, campus-wide program cultivating resilience, well-being, wisdom, compassion, and sustainable, ethical, purposeful service.
 Summit participants will have the opportunity to cultivate perspective, meaningful purpose, and contemplative practices that refresh and renew the mind-body-spirit.

 Faculty, staff, students and the community are invited.
 Please register to reserve your place in the sessions.
 Thank you.